 Electricity is part of our everyday life, and most of the time we use it without thinking.
 However, we should all be aware of the hidden dangers.
-This advice will help you remain as safe as possible.
+This advice will help you stay as safe as possible.

 When to get wiring checked

-It is also wise to have it checked at five-year intervals to make sure your wiring can cope with extra appliances or lights and to check the earthing system.
+It's also wise to have it checked at five-year intervals to make sure your wiring can cope with extra appliances or lights and to check the earthing system.
 Always use a qualified electrician.

 What we can do for you